5afe/safe/specs/create_password/01_main.rst

 - User cannot unlock the app with the fingerprint.

-4.3.
 Password does not meet requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-inherits from `4.1.
-Happy Case`_
+inherits from `Happy Case`_

 Steps
 +++++